 Yes.
 We have no uniform, and Farwell Clothing is optional.
 Visit our online camp store to place an order for the whole family.
+You can even have this shipped to camp.

 How Do I Get My Daughter's Belongings to Camp?